 Unfortunately, this bridge was destroyed in the 2018 fires.
 This post is simply here to remember it.

-As you know I love bridges, just last week I wrote about all of my favorite bridges in California here and only a week later I am already adding one more to that list, the Honey Run Bridge in Chico.
-This covered bridge is located about 10 minutes outside of Chico itself and has been charming visitors for over a century with its beautiful wood laden covering on an already unique bridge.
-Here is the all the info if you want to check it out yourself.
+As you know if you follow this blog, I love bridges.
+I wrote about all of my favorite bridges in California here, and I am already adding one more to that list, the Honey Run Bridge in Chico.
+This covered bridge is located about 10 minutes outside of Chico, and has been charming visitors for over a century with its beautiful wood laden covering on an already unique bridge.
+Here is all the info if you want to check it out yourself.

 - Cost: $3 to park

 - Hours: 9 AM – 5 PM

 - Location: 1670 Honey Run Rd, Chico CA 95928

 - More Info: http://www.honeyruncoveredbridge.com/